No Wi-Fi No Problem: How To Use Your Phone as a Mobile Hotspot

 What phone plan is best for Wi-Fi hotspots?

-To use your cellphone as a hotspot, you’ll need to select a phone provider plan that includes or allows the addition of hotspot data.
+To use your cellphone as a hotspot, you’ll need to select a phone provider plan that includes or allows hotspot data.
 Many carrier plans include sufficient data that is both hotspot-friendly and capable of delivering an acceptable work-from-home internet speed for today’s remote workforce.

-Plan prices vary along with how many gigabytes of data each package includes.
+Plan prices vary, as do the number of gigabytes of data each package includes.
 Here’s a list of some options:

-Visible $30/mo for 1 line Unlimited with speeds up to 5 Mbps
+Visible $25/mo for 1 line Unlimited with speeds up to 5 Mbps

 (Slows to 3G speeds afterward)